And these signs will accompany those who believe: In My name they will drive out demons; they will speak in new languages. — Mark 16:17, HCSB

 Precious Saviour! his grace is sufficient for the weakest, and the strongest must have his help or perish.
 A Christian has victory over his passions and besetments...
 It is the privilege of the Christian to enjoy the deep movings of the Spirit of God.
 A sweet, heavenly peace will pervade his mind.
 He will love to meditate upon God and Heaven, and to feast upon the glorious promises of the written word.

 Go to your closet, dear reader, and there plead with God: “Create in me a clean heart, O God, and renew a right spirit within me.”
 Be in earnest; be sincere; Jacob-like, wrestle in prayer.
 Do not leave your closet until you feel strong in God.
 Remain until unutterable longings for salvation are awakened in your heart, and the sweet evidence is obtained of pardoned sin.
 Then when you leave your closet, watch; and so long as you watch and pray, the grace of God will appear in your life.

 With the word of God for our guide, and Jesus for our heavenly teacher, we need not be ignorant of the divine requirements or of Satan’s devices.
 And it will be no unpleasant task to be obedient to the will of God, when we yield ourselves fully to be directed by his Spirit.

 — Signs of the Times, November 18, 1886

-Dear Lord, in my distress and helplessness, I come to You pleading the merits of the blood of Christ, my Redeemer.
-Thank You for driving out the demons.
+O my Lord, in my distress and weakness, I come to You pleading the merits of the blood of Christ, You are my Redeemer.
+I will take Your word as my guide and look to Jesus as my heavenly teacher.
+I fully yield myself to You that Your Holy Spirit may direct and guide me.
 Create in me a clean heart, O God, and renew a right spirit within me.
-I praise You for Your grace in my life and the glorious promises of the word.
-With Your word as my guide and Jesus as my heavenly teacher, I fully yield myself to be directed by Your Holy Spirit.
+Thank You for driving away the demons.
+I praise You for Your grace in my life and the glorious promises in Your word!